Formation of the Greater Beloit Economic Development Corporation

 The Greater Beloit Economic Development Corporation was officially organized in April 2005 as a result of a merger of the Beloit Economic Development Advisory Council and the Beloit Economic Development Corporation.

 The GBEDC acts as a liaison to resources that provide for business retention and expansion as well as new businesses, creating and retaining jobs while increasing the tax base.
-Acting as a voice for the business community, the GBEDC facilitates professional partnerships with local government agencies, utility companies, realtors, and public and private entities.
+Acting as a voice for the business community, the GBEDC facilitates professional partnerships with local government agencies, utility companies, realtors, educators, and public and private entities.

 The GBEDC provides value-added services tailored to meet the needs of members and the community, including financial assistance, such as the local multi-bank loan pool.